TommyPeterson/Accelerate_Mentor_Material/mentor-onboarding-pack.md

 Welcome to MYOB Protege Mentoring!

 We're excited to have you as a mentor.
-This packet contains information that technical mentor's have found helpful.
+This packet contains information that mentor's have found helpful.

 We recommend looking through it often - think of this packet as your Hitchhiker's Guide while you are a protege mentor at MYOB!